rasulkireev/django-saas-starter/{{ cookiecutter.project_slug }}/README.md

 All the information on how to run, develop and update your new application can be found in the documentation.

-To start you'll need to runb these 2 commands:
+To start you'll need to runb these commands:
-1. `poetry export -f requirements.txt --output requirements.txt --without-hashes`
+1. `poetry install`
+2. `poetry run python makemigrations`
-2. `make serve` : Make sure you have a Docker Engine running.
+3. `make serve` : Make sure you have a Docker Engine running.
 I recommend OrbStack.

 ## Deployment